sammiopalewski/FinalProjectWebsite/README.md

 ## More

 To view the GitHub repo for this website, click [here](https://github.com/sammiopalewski/FinalProjectWebsite).
-To viewe the GitHub repo for our the final project, click [here](https://github.com/sammiopalewski/Final_Project)
+To view the GitHub repo for our the final project, click [here](https://github.com/sammiopalewski/Final_Project) To view our dashboard, click [here](https://finalproject-bt8gkfbzkptf7gkk8yhyka.streamlit.app/)